Artisans

 Kevin Mize

 “These lamps are a culmination of many influences.
 The love of nature, a background in architecture, the experience of building, and a passion for light, all combine to form these sculptures.
+The blooms are primarily made of re-purposed plastic containers that have been layered and heated.
+By making these lamps, I hope to inspire people to be less wasteful, more resourceful and to manifest beauty in whatever way possible.

 Reduce, Reuse and Recycle.”